mkmat/CODE-GPSD-3D/README.md

 Call GPSD-3D directly from within your lammps script.
 GPSD-3D uses by default the box dimensions provided by lammps, no need to specify them in your GPSD-3D call.

-        dump           GPSDdump all custom 1000 lammps.dump id x y z run            1000
+        dump           GPSDdump all custom 10000 lammps.dump id x y z run            10000
         shell          perl ./GPSD-3D -in=lammps.dump -rp=.. -ro=.. -rc=.. -q=.. -info

-The above example creates a single lammps.gpsd file after 1000 time steps.
+The above example creates a single lammps.gpsd file at the end of your run, after 10000 time steps.
 You have still the freedom to change box dimensions on the command line via -xlo=.. -xhi=.. etc. Because the -info option has been given, a lammps.info and lammps.inf file are created as well.

+### Version 2

 If you want to calculate the PSD in regular intervals during a lammps simulation, create a lammps loop.